KUL-RSDA/documentation/LIS/LIS_on_HPC.md

     $ source load_modules

 Secondly, prepare your `lis.config`-file for your application.
-Third, also add forcing variables list file, the netcdf-file created with LDT, model-specific input files, model output attribute file, and optionally a restart-file unless you start the simulation with a coldstart (spin up period).
+Third, also add or link forcing variables list file, the netcdf-file created with LDT, model-specific input files, model output attribute file, and optionally a restart-file unless you start the simulation with a coldstart (spin up period).
 Define the path to each specific file in the configuration file.

 Run a job on an interactive node (for testing)
 ----------------------------------------------